leanneLLL/Final-project_Gold-Miner/README.md

 GOLD MINER

-A small mining game built on Qt
+A mining game built on Qt

 Features:
 	1. User can move the miner by left/right arrow key